sheffield-bioinformatics-core/nf-core-user-docs/user_guide/install_miniconda.md

 Use “Ctrl + O” to write-out the changes, hit “Return” to confirm the file name, and then “Ctrl + X” to close the nano editor.

-Now run the following lines to make your personal modules available for loading whenever you login:
+Now run the following lines to make your personal modules available for loading immediately and whenever you login:

 ```shell
 echo "module use /home/$USER/modules" >> ~/.bashrc